htutwaiphyoe/mastering-accessibility/web-accessibility-v3/README.md

 ## Form Labels

 - Label is essential for each input
-- Screen reader announce input + label
+- Screen reader announce input + label once input is focused

+## Visual only labels

+- using p or span
+- Screen reader announce "Edit text, blank"